VMD-Plugin/PACKMOL-GUI/README.md

 INSTALLATION
 ============
 # **1. Download and Extract Files**<br>
-Download and extract the required files.
-Note: The files in the CoRE-MOFs-PDB directory have been expanded with Periodic Boundary Conditions (PBC), resulting in a total size of 3.6 GB.
-If you do not require this dataset (datasets/CoRE-MOF-PDB.tar.xz.part*), you can either delete or skip extracting it.
-To extract this file, use the following commands:<br>
+Users can employ auxiliary tools such as DownGit (https://downgit.github.io/#/home), GitZip (https://gitzip.org/) or the GitHub API to download this specific folder. **The sole file needed for PACKMOL-GUI installation is the pakmol1.0 folder.
+The dataset, case studies, and PACKMOL-Windows-20.15.0 are optional downloads.** In addition, users engaged in the molecular modeling of metal-organic frameworks (MOFs) can opt to download only the datasets-CoRE-MOFs, whereas those focusing on biomolecules can choose to download solely the datasets-BioX.
+Note: The datasets-CoRE-MOFs file is 135 MB compressed and 3.6 GB when extracted.
+To extract CoRE-MOFs-PDB file, use the following commands:<br>
 cat CoRE-MOFs-PDB.tar.xz.part* > temp.xz<br>
 tar -xvf temp.xz<br>
 Move the **packmol1.0** folder to the **YOUR-vmd-installation-directory/plugins/noarch/tcl** subdirectory.<br>